SaiPallavi7989/Market-Size-Analysis/README.md

 **Data Visualization:**

-1. Analysed the historical growth of EV's using Line plot.
+1. Analyzed the historical growth of EV's using Line plot.

 2. Forecast the EV registrations for next 5 years using Line plot and Linear Regression Algorithm.

-3. Distributionn of vehicle making using Histogram.
+3. Distribution of vehicle making using Histogram.

 4. Analyze the distribution of EV registrations across different geographical regions using Maps.